Listen to this story

 Lizzy Lawerance from Protocol recounted tech consultant Ady Ngom’s experience with Copilot.
 A tool in Copilot had anticipated the exact function Ngom wanted to type.

 Copilot, which Ngom had installed only moments before, was one step ahead of him.
 “Can it listen to what I’m saying?
 Maybe that’s how it got it,” Ngom joked on a November LinkedIn live broadcast.
 “I was like, holy moly, you are just reading my mind right now.
 It was a surreal moment,” Ngom said.

 Buddika De Silva, a software engineer from Project X Space, wrote a detailed blog after using Copilot for five months.

 “Behind the Copilot is some IT giants like Microsoft and OpenAI.
 Microsoft is already serving AI services with their Azure cloud.
 Microsoft can serve an improved version of Copilot without needing a programmer to code like real AI programmers.
-The most valuable resource for any software development industry are the software developers and the most costly resource too.
-But it looks like, Copilot can replace developers, one day,” he said.
+The most valuable resource for any software development industry is the software developers and the most costly resource too.
+But it looks like, Copilot can replace developers one day,” he said.

 Copilot was built with OpenAI’s Codex tool and Microsoft-owned GitHub’s monstrous code database.

-Ulf A, a Chief Data Scientist at Rodinia Generation said, “By my estimate, I am now 2-3 times more efficient when programming because Copilot saves me about 90% of the Google searches and documentation posts I would normally make.
+Ulf A, a Chief Data Scientist at Rodinia Generation, said, “By my estimate, I am now 2-3 times more efficient when programming because Copilot saves me about 90% of the Google searches and documentation posts I would normally make.
 I’m not uncritical about what this means for software development in the future, but it’s a total game-changer for now!